BIDO: An Out-Of-Distribution Resistant Image-based Malware Detector: Experiment

-We randomly selected 80\% of samples from Data-Ideal as the training set to train BIDO and all baselines, 10\% as the validation set, and the remaining 10\% as the testing set.
-The results of RQ1 are presented in Table~\ref{tab:RQ1}, where bold in the table indicates the best performance and italics indicate the second best performance.
+We divide the Data-Ideal dataset into training, validation, and testing sets with ratios of 80\%, 10\%, and 10\%.
+The experimental results are presented in Table~\ref{tab:RQ1}, where bold in the table indicates the best performance and italics indicate the second best performance.

-As shown in Table~\ref{tab:RQ1}, BIDO achieves the best performance across three evaluation metrics: Accuracy (94.15\%), Recall (94.23\%), and F1-score (94.20\%).
-These results clearly demonstrate the superiority of our approach.
-Notably, the two RGB image-based methods, Dex-CNN and MADRF-CNN, also achieve better performance than DexRay, which partially confirmed the conclusion that RGB images are more effective than grayscale images \cite{zhu2023effective}.
-Additionally, all image-based baselines (DexRay, Dex-CNN and MADRF-CNN) share a common trait: they leverage CNNs to capture global features from DEX-images.
-However, their performances consistently lag behind of our approach, which aligns with recent findings that over-reliance on global features may degrade detection performance \cite{gao2024comprehensive}.

-In contrast, the $1 \times 1$ convolution-based mask introduced by our method is equivalent to a local feature identification module, enhancing the model’s ability to identify informative subregions and reducing the dimension of the feature map.
-This contributes not only to computational efficiency but also to robust feature learning.
-To quantify this advantage, our model surpasses DexRay, Dex-CNN and MADRF-CNN by 2.55\%, 2.15\% and 1.87\% in F1-scores, respectively.
-These consistent improvements demonstrate the critical importance of local features in achieving high-performance malware detection.